How to Make a Meditation App Like Headspace or Calm?

 Thirdly, take care of animations.
 They should be smooth and quite plain.
 Your aim here is not to impress users with some complicated design features but to create a specific mood, a sense of relaxation that will help to catch the right vibe and get the best after-effect from your meditation sessions.

-LUNSegmentedControl developed by our Stormotion team is a great example of such a smooth animation.
+< LUNSegmentedControl developed by our Stormotion team is a great example of such a smooth animation.
 It can be used in apps like Calm to move between different tabs of screens.

 Profiles: all about personalization 👤

 Personalization is an essential part of any mobile application but if you want to create a meditation app like Headspace it’s particularly important for your project.
-Here are 2 main reasons why you should care:

-• Everyone has their own motivation to meditate.
+• Everyone has their motivation to meditate.

 There are plenty of reasons why people start meditating in the first place.
 Some see it as a 10-minute break in the middle of a working day that helps to rest and clear the mind.
 For others, meditation may be key to a better sleeping schedule or a more efficient way of fighting stress, fear and depression.

 Profiles provide users with a tailored experience according to their preferences.
-By using machine learning algorithms your meditation app can analyze what session a user has already listened to and offer them similar sets to improve their experience.
+By using machine learning algorithms your mindfulness meditation app can analyze what session a user has already listened to and offer them similar sets to improve their experience.
 Sounds complicated, right?
 In reality — it isn’t.
 Check out the link to find out more.

 • Gamification makes users more involved.